Orthogonal polynomials and diffusion operators: The bounded solutions in dimension 2

 \bpf Since $\deg C=4$, there is no room for more than one non-generic tangency with $L_\infty$.
-Thus one of the cases $(i)$--$(iv)$ of Lemma \ref{lemOneFlex}\ occur.
+Thus one of the cases $(i)$--$(iv)$ of Lemma \ref{lemOneFlex}\ occurs.
 We consider them separately.

 $(i)$ Let $P$ be a smooth point of $C$.
-Riemann-Hurwitz for the projection from $P$ implies that there existe a unique line $L_P$ through $P$ tangent to $C$ at another (smooth or singular) point.
+Riemann-Hurwitz formula for the projection from $P$ implies that there exists a unique line $L_P$ through $P$ tangent to $C$ at another (smooth or singular) point.

 Suppose that $(i_2)$ does not hold.
-Then, by Lemma \ref{lemBranch}(h), all infinite points of $C$ are smooth.
+Then by Corollary \ref{corBranch}(b) all infinite points of $C$ are smooth.
 Let $P$ be one of them.
 Let $Q$ be the point where $L_P$ is tangent to $C$.
 Lemma \ref{lemTwoBranch} implies $L_P=L_\infty$, i.e., $Q\in L_\infty$.
 Then, again by Lemma \ref{lemTwoBranch}, we have $L_Q=L_\infty$, thus $(i_1)$ takes place.

-Suppose $(i_2)$ holds.
-Then let $P$ be the cusp at infinity and $Q$ a cusp at finite distance.
-Then $P$ does not belong to the tangent at $Q$.
-Choosing coordinates we can assume that there are two branches, one with $(p,q)=(-3,-1)$, the other one with $(p,q)=(3,2)$.
-With Lemma \ref{lemValu}, we conclude that $\Delta$ is not irreducible, which is a contradiction since $\Delta_1$ is of degree $4$.
+In Case $(i_2)$, there are three cusps.
+However different choices of the one tangent to $L_\infty$ lead to the same result because the cusps are interchangeable by a projective automorphism of $\CP^2$ (one can see it, e.g., from the trigonometric parametrization).

 $(ii)$ No other choice for $L_\infty$.

 $(iii)$ Let $P$ be the flex point.
 Then $L_\infty$ is tangent to $C$ at $P$ by Lemma \ref{lemNoFlex}.
 Applying Riemann-Hurwitz formula to the projection from $P$, we see that there exists a line $L$ through $P$ which is tangent to $C$ at a smooth point.
 Contradiction with Lemma \ref{lemTwoBranch}.